dafny-lang/dafny/docs/HowToFAQ/FAQFailingPost.md

 ---
-title: I can assert a condition right before a return, so why does the postcondition fail?
+title: I can assert a condition right before a return, so why does the postcondition fail to verify?
 ---

 ## Question

-I can assert a condition right before a return, so why does the postcondition fail?
+I can assert a condition right before a return, so why does the postcondition fail to verify?

 ## Answer